awslabs/stickler/docs/hungarian_matching_list_of_model.md

 ## Overview

-This document provides a comprehensive guide to Hungarian matching for `List[StructuredModel]` fields in the GenAIDP library, including concrete examples, expected behavior, and validation of the current implementation.
+This document provides a comprehensive guide to Hungarian matching for `List[StructuredModel]` fields in the stickler library, including concrete examples, expected behavior, and validation of the current implementation.

 ## Core Algorithm: Threshold-Gated Recursive Evaluation